Ruthann Aron: Career

-Contract killings
+Attempted contract killings

 Aron was arrested in June 1997 for trying to hire a hitman.
 She had approached William "Billy" Mossberg, a local landfill owner, who immediately went to the police.
 Secretly working with investigators, Mossberg met with Aron and agreed to murder her husband and Kahn.
 At the time of her arrest, Aron was planning to run as a Democrat for an at-large seat on the Montgomery County Council.
 She was removed from the Planning Board two months after her arrest.

 In Aron's first trial, she used nine expert witnesses to argue that a brain injury and childhood abuse had rendered her incapable of realizing that what she was doing was illegal.
 She was diagnosed as having borderline personality disorder by multiple psychiatrists.
 One juror held out on her behalf, and a mistrial was declared.
 In July 1998, Aron pleaded no contest, and in November 1998, she was sentenced to two consecutive 18-month prison sentences.